plainionist/Plainion.OneNote/docs/ReadMe.md

 - "- " to start a bullet list
 - "-->" for a thin arrow
 - "==>" for a thick arrow
-- a URI for a clickable URI
-  (URIs just starting with "www" will also be detected)
+- a URI for a clickable URI (Ctrl-Click to open the URI) (URIs just starting with "www" will also be detected)

 Press